 In fact, Trump used his popularity on the TV show to build the image he would use to run successfully for president.
 The picture of a no-nonsense entrepreneur who wasn’t afraid to get things done struck many voters as an appealing change from the usual run of politicians.
 That image was largely built by his appearances on the show.

 Nobody knows exactly where the phrase “You’re fired” comes from, but there are several theories.
 Many people believe it originated with John Henry Patterson.
-Patterson was the founder and president of National Cash Register (NCR).
+Patterson was the founder and president of the National Cash Register (NCR).
 He started the company in 1884.

 Related: Our guide to trademarking a phrase